jeanbaptisteb/ACT/README.md

 - automatically checking the validity of inputs
 - adding support for tests of homogeneity and tests of fit
 - improving documentation
-- making it available as a package on pipy
+- making it available as a package on pypi
 - generating better formatted reports